The Man He Killed: Critical interpretation

 The poem was written at the time of the second Boer War (1899-1902).
 The poem considers the irrational situation of war, and diminishing patriotic motives of the soldiers that meet one another on the battlefield.
 By giving his readers the perspective of an ordinary man’s life and experience, Hardy asked broader questions about the purpose of war in general.
 Hardy's own class origins were visible in this poem; where his own parents were from the middle and lower class, so that even as a rich and successful novelist, he could put himself in the perspective of ordinary people.
 Such as where the man in poem ponders about the motives of war.
 Also during this time Hardy and his wife, Emma, did not approve of the South African War like many other liberals- it gave Hardy doubts about the British Empire.
 To him, it seemed like the Boers were only defending their homes and land against the English.
 Overall, it made him question the purpose of killing others for the sake of war.

 Hardy's poem reintroduces many war themes and has many similarities with other poems he has written.
 He reintroduces war scenarios such as the feeling of guilt and being immobilized by a feeling.
 He also describes and observes characters in close detail, which is consistent with many of his previous poems.
 This somber poem expresses the internal battles that soldiers face, particularly the regret he faces on a battle field.
 "The Man He Killed" has been interpreted and interchanged with the title "The Many He Killed" as the author attempts to make a point that this scenario happens frequently with soldiers.
 Soldiers progressively begin to have a harder time summoning the it-could-have-been-me scenarios of fate that have traditionally provided a warrior's haunted but honorable bottom-line consolation.
 Hardy argues this and emphasizes the fact that things could have been different in multiple ways throughout the poem.

 "The Man He Killed" was one of several Hardy poems about war inspired by the Boer War and World War I. Others include "After the War", "The Eye of Waterloo", and "Drummer Hodge".
 His book Moments of Vision includes an entire section labeled "Poems of War and Patriotism".

+In popular culture

+The poem was recited extemporaneously by ex-U.S. Representative James Symington during an on-camera interview in the final episode of Ken Burns's 1990 PBS miniseries, The Civil War.